 During the last ten years, South Dakota averaged 14 cases of tuberculosis (TB) per year.
-During 2017, there were 14 cases of TB reported to the South Dakota Department of Health.
+During 2018, there were 12 cases of TB reported to the South Dakota Department of Health.
 Figure 1 shows the 10-year trend of TB cases reported in South Dakota.

 Figure 2 illustrates the 100-year history of tuberculosis cases in South Dakota.
-Since the 1950's there has been a dramatic decrease of cases due to the developmental of antituberculosis medications.
+Since the 1950's there has been a dramatic decrease of cases due to the developmental of anti-tuberculosis medications.
 Case reductions are also a result of mandatory reporting of suspected TB cases to the Department of Health, case management, new treatment regimens and comprehensive contact investigations to ensure those exposed receive prompt intervention efforts.

-The most recent data available nationally and regionally is from calendar year 2016.
+The most recent data available nationally and regionally is from calendar year 2017.
 Figure 3 provides a comparison of the TB case rate per 100,000 population for the United States as well as a regional comparison of South Dakota and our border states of North Dakota, Minnesota, Iowa, Nebraska, Wyoming and Montana.

 Figure 4 illustrates the historical trend of decreasing TB cases reported in the United States.
-In 2016 there were 9,287 TB cases reported in the US which is a 2.7% increase from 2015.
-During 2016, 12 states reported increased case counts from 2015.
-The 4 states of California, Texas, New York and Florida accounted for 51% of the national case total.
-During 2016, 1.1% of the reported cases had primary multi-drug resistance which is defined as resistance to the TB medications of at least isoniazid and rifampin.
-During 2016, 68% of TB cases nationally were in foreign-born persons, the highest percentage ever reported.
+In 2017 there were 9,105 TB cases reported in the US which is a 2.3% decrease from 2016.
+The 4 states of California, Texas, New York and Florida accounted for 50% of the national case total.
+During 2017, 1% of the reported cases had primary multi-drug resistance which is defined as resistance to the TB medications of at least isoniazid and rifampin.
+During 2017, 70% of TB cases nationally were in foreign-born persons, the highest percentage ever reported.

-Native Americans have historically reported the highest percentage of TB cases by race.
-This trend continued in 2017 as they contributed 50% of the TB cases reported.
-Table 1 and Figure 5 provide information on TB cases by race in 2017.
+Native Americans have historically reported the highest percentage of TB cases by race however in 2018 they only contributed 34% of the cases.
+Table 1 and Figure 5 provide information on TB cases by race in 2018.

 Table 1.
-TUBERCULOSIS CASES REPORTED BY SEX AND RACE SOUTH DAKOTA 2017
+TUBERCULOSIS CASES REPORTED BY SEX AND RACE SOUTH DAKOTA 2018